StroCOMP: Strong Coupling of Organic Molecules and Plasmons

 4.

-Cavity-Induced Modifications of Molecular Structure in the Strong-Coupling Regime (
+Cavity-Induced Modifications of Molecular Structure in the Strong-Coupling Regime (PDF)

 J. Galego, F. J. Garcia-Vidal, and J. Feist